| Title: | Seamless 'Nonmem' Simulation Platform |

 CMT |

 The compartment in which to insert the EVID=2 records.
+Required if 'CMT' is a column in 'data'.
 If longer than one, the records will be repeated in all the specified compartments.
 If a data.frame, covariates can be specified. |

 EVID |

-The value to put in the EVID column for the created rows.
+The value to put in the 'EVID' column for the created rows.
 Default is 2 but 0 may be prefered even for simulation. |

 col.id |